ahghanbari/simple_kivy_app/README.md

 The Algorithm Part of that is too simple :flushed: :grin: You can see and Understand.

 The GUI Part of that written with [kivy](https://kivy.org/#home) and it's difficult to explain, you can read that and if you could understand, then good for you :wink: :sunglasses:

+and in the end, this code was my project in the Algorithm Design